TIHan/Ferop/README.md

 ![ferop_icon](https://github.com/TIHan/Ferop/blob/master/ferop_icon.png?raw=true)
 =

+<h3>Ferop is not maintained but still exists as a reference to the idea of having inline C/C++ code inside of .NET</h3>

 Ferop is a .NET library that allows inline C/C++ to compile and run on Windows/Linux/OSX.

 iOS and Android support is planned.